 In addition, budget gimmicks and inadequate reporting mask and encourage fiscal problems, and make them more difficult to solve.
 While none of our states is on the brink of financial collapse, these threats loom large.

-2 thoughts on “Report: State revenues are not growing sufficiently to keep pace with the spending required by Medicaid costs, pensions, and other responsibilities and obligations
+2 responses to “Report: State revenues are not growing sufficiently to keep pace with the spending required by Medicaid costs, pensions, and other responsibilities and obligations”

 Leave a reply to Chastity Armola Cancel reply